neivang/Migrate-to-bsky/README.md

  1. Download the code “migrate.py”
  2.

-Privacy note: No information is sent outside the application.
+# Privacity

+This application is run on your own computer, and no information is sent or stored on any server.

+# Tips ♥️

 If it has helped you and you would like to help me!
 <br>